- Safety and Health Topics

 - Voluntary Protection Programs (VPP) Success Stories.
 Highlight the improved safety and health performance achieved by participants in OSHA's Voluntary Protection Programs (VPP).

 - OSHA Strategic Partnership Program Success Stories.
 Highlight the improved safety and health performance achieved by participants in OSHA's Strategic Partnership Program.

 - Small Business Success Stories.
 Stories about small businesses that have improved their safety and health programs, including companies that have participated in OSHA's On-site Consultation Program and Safety and Health Achievement Recognition Program (SHARP).

 - Does It Really Work?
 How to Evaluate Safety and Health Changes in the Workplace.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2004-135, (2004, March).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2004-135, (March 2004).